 Venturing past the winding village streets and through the grand staircase, I quickly find myself in a fine example of medieval architecture, parts dating from different periods following the departure of English and have experienced wars and natural disasters-the Abbey.
 Although a visit to the island is free, there is a charge to gain access to the abbey which costs 10 euros each.
 This includes an optional guided tour which is available in French and English language.

 Away from the hustle and bustle, with my audio guide on, I found myself in a subtle coma to the past, visualizing the things that happened through the walls and windows thus illuminating the many underground crypts and chapels that embellished the abbey.
-Going up and down the staircases through the sober abbey buildings, I suddenly took in the exceptional atmosphere of the church, cloisters and the grand chambers across the wing that is known as The Marvel.
+Going up and down the staircases through the sober abbey buildings, I suddenly take in the exceptional atmosphere of the church, cloisters and the grand chambers across the wing that is known as The Marvel.

-As we headed to the car and went our way out of the walled city, we capped off the whole Saint Michel experience by taking a quick stopover to the boutique along the road that had best goodies of Saint Michel!
-Their biscuits and cookies are considered to be their most popular product.
-With that being stated, some of these products are also sold in the supermarkets but at a higher price.
-So if you are a visitor and able to pass by, I suggest that you make your purchase here because not only can you freely taste your desired type of biscuit, but there’s also a wider variety sold only here.
-This includes the caramel syrups and nougats too.
+As we headed to the car and gone our way out of the walled city, we capped off the whole Saint Michel experience by taking a quick stopover to the boutique along the road where they sell the best goodies of Saint Michel!
+Some biscuits are available in the supermarkets however they are selling it here at a cheaper price!